ShibamRoy9826/ShibamRoy9826/README.md

 - 👋 Hi, I’m @ShibamRoy9826
 - 👀 I’m interested in desktop applications, Machine learning and Web Development.
-- 🌱 I’m currently learning Neural Networks.
+- 🌱 I’m currently learning Neural Networks and Rust.
 - 💞️ I’m looking to collaborate on Linux applications.
 - 📫 You can reach me through royshibam9826@gmail.com. or https://shibamroy9826.github.io